 eargym is your hearing health companion.
 No matter what your hearing ability is, we’re here to support you every step of the way with unlimited hearing checks, training exercises, and personalised advice.

 Research shows that mild hearing loss can increase social isolation and double your risk of dementia.
 Globally, there are already 1.5 billion people impacted by hearing loss and another 1.1 billion young adults at risk due to noise exposure.
 It’s time to take hearing health more seriously.

-We need to expose the size and scale of the hearing crisis.
-I see too many of my my own family and friends experiencing cognitive decline related to their reluctance to wear hearing aids.
-The undeniable correlation between hearing loss and social isolation, mild cognitive impairment, and dementia means I'm hugely motivated by the possibility of combating these ills.”
+“We need to expose the size and scale of the hearing crisis.
+We see too many people experiencing cognitive decline related to their reluctance to wear hearing aids.
+The undeniable correlation between hearing loss and social isolation, mild cognitive impairment, and dementia means we’re hugely motivated by combating these ills.”

 eargym’s hearing care is easy to use and it works.
 Our app is led by research, informed by user feedback, and built around the 3 core pillars of hearing health: Check, Protect, and Train.
 We work to have a big impact on the lives of real people in 3 key ways: